-Chillon Castle is a fairytale-like castle located along Lake Geneva near Montreux.
-One of the most beautiful castles in Switzerland, this medieval fortress is a great day trip from Geneva, Lausanne and other towns in the region of Lake Geneva, so if you have a few spare days, make sure to stop by.
+Chillon Castle (or Chateau De Chillon) is a fairytale-like castle located along Lake Geneva near Montreux.
+One of the most beautiful castles in Switzerland, this medieval fortress is a great day trip from Geneva, Lausanne and other towns in the region of Lake Geneva, so if you have a few spare days, stop by.

 How much time do you need for Switzerland?

-While a classic Switzerland itinerary is about 7 days, I recommend 10-14 days for your trip to Switzerland which will allow you to see the country without rushing through.
-Switzerland has too much scenic beauty and in my opinion, it’s one of those places where taking a path less travelled and taking time to enjoy it really pays off.
+While a classic Switzerland itinerary is about 7 days, I recommend at least 10 days in Switzerland for your trip which will allow you to see the country without rushing through.
+This country has too much scenic beauty and in my opinion, it’s one of those places where choosing a path less travelled and taking time to enjoy it really pays off.

 Popular scenic routes by train in Switzerland

 - Bernina Express Switzerland – Nicknamed “from glaciers to palms,” Bernina Express will take you from Chur through the high Alps to the palm-fringed promenades of Ticino.
-Taking this scenic route is one of the most popular things to do in Switzerland, so get your tickets ahead of time!
+Taking this scenic route is one of the most popular things to do, so get your tickets ahead of time!

-- The Glacier Express – One of the most touristy things to do in Switzerland, this scenic ride will take you from Zermatt to St. Moritz.
-It’s a great option for your Switzerland itinerary if you want to visit the famous ski resorts.
+- The Glacier Express – This scenic ride will take you from Zermatt to St. Moritz.
+It’s a great option if you want to visit the famous ski resorts.

-Other places to add to your Switzerland itinerary
+Bonus: Other places to add to your trip

-If you have extra time, consider adding several other destinations to your Switzerland itinerary.
+If you have extra time, consider adding several other destinations to your itinerary.